zoe-pith/pith-site/_posts/2019-08-12-knife-essentials.md

 ![](https://blades.guru/wp-content/uploads/2018/12/Animated-GIF-original-3.mp4)

-A honing steel doesn't sharpen your blade, but rather realigns it.
+A honing steel, like [this one](https://amzn.to/31Q4T3b), doesn't sharpen your blade, but rather realigns it.
 Get in the habit of honing your blade every time they're significantly used — you'll be shocked at how refreshed your knives constantly feel.

 Also, never **ever** put your knives in the dishwasher — they will get dull in no time.
 Instead, just wipe knives clean with warm water after each use.
 Dry them completely with a cloth before putting them away.